Disappearance of Ann Marie Burr: Disappearance

 On the evening of August 30, 1961, Burr and her three siblings were sent to bed around 8:00 p.m. by their parents.
 Earlier that evening, Burr had eaten dinner at the nearby home of a friend.
 Burr and her sister Mary (age 3) shared an upstairs bedroom, while brother Gregory (age 5) and sister Julie (age 7) shared a bedroom in the basement.
 At some point during the evening, several members of the household reported hearing their pet Cocker Spaniel barking.

 In the early morning hours of August 31, Burr woke her parents in their first-floor bedroom, complaining that Mary was crying.
 At the time, Mary was healing from a broken arm, which was in a cast.
 Their mother Beverly recalled soothing Mary before sending both girls back to bed, though she could not determine the time this occurred.

-At approximately 5:30 a.m., Beverly realized that Ann was missing when they found Mary (who was again crying) alone in the bedroom.
+At approximately 5:30 a.m., Beverly realized that Burr was missing when they found Mary (who was again crying) alone in the bedroom.
 The front door of the house, which had been locked, was slightly ajar, while a small window in the living room was open.
 Grass from the front lawn was found inside the house; an overturned bench was discovered against the side of the residence.
-Beverly then went door to door, knocking on neighbors doors, asking them had they seen Ann.
-None of them had seen Ann.
-Beverly then returned home, woke Donald up, and rang the police.
+Beverly then went door to door, knocking on neighbors doors, asking them had they seen Burr; none of them had.
+Beverly then returned home, woke up her husband and rang police.